 - !
 The response time of the application under test, including, but not limited to, the application server, database access, and network. - !
-Sleep time, if the Conductor's Include sleep time when calculating checkpoint timings option is selected int he Timing page of the Script Properties dialog box.
-For more information, see Setting Options for Timing Data - !
+Seep time, if the Conductor's Include sleep times when calculating checkpoint timings option is selected. - !
 QALoad processing time is not included within these checkpoints in order to provide a more accurate value of server, database, and network response times.

 Checkpoint durations do not always sum to the same value as the transaction duration.
-For more information, see comparing checkpoint durations to transaction duration.
+For more information, see Comparing checkpoint durations to transaction duration.